-- Is the single point of contact for HCW/staff calling in/reporting illness/symptoms. - Anticipates and provides adequate resources for outbreak management. - Ensures proper collection of additional or subsequent specimens as directed by the Public Health Outbreak Team, including using assigned EI number on all specimens, and makes own internal arrangements for transporting specimens to the lab. - Communicates outbreak status to other programs that may be impacted by the Outbreak (i.e., Adult Day Programs, Child care programs or any other programs that operate within the facility that might be impacted by the outbreak). - Participates on OMT as appropriate
+- Is the single point of contact for HCW/staff calling in/reporting illness/symptoms. - Anticipates and provides adequate resources for outbreak management.

+- Ensures proper collection of additional or subsequent specimens as directed by the Public Health Outbreak Team and makes own internal arrangements for transporting specimens to the lab. - Communicates outbreak status to other programs that may be impacted by the Outbreak (i.e., Adult Day Programs, Childcare programs or any other programs that operate within the facility that might be impacted by the outbreak). - Participates on OMT as appropriate.